-The latest ATO Small business newsroom release has some really useful advice for business owners especially relevant to the end of financial year.
+The latest ATO small business advice newsroom release has some really useful advice for business owners especially relevant to the end of financial year.

 With the recent spate of reported fake phone calls purporting to be the ATO here’s a few key things to be aware of.